Rishi-Mishra0704/noty/README.md

 - **Accessing the API requires authentication.**
 - **To authenticate, either login or sign up if not already registered.
 Upon successful authentication, you will receive a token in the response.
 This token must be passed in the Header under the Authorization field for subsequent requests.**
 - **You can use the user JSON for sign up or login available in the `json_for_postman.txt` file.**
+- **To add the token in Postman:**
+  1. After logging in or signing up and obtaining the token, open Postman.
+  2. Select the request you want to send to the API.
+  3. Click on the Headers tab.
+  4. Add a new header with key "Authorization" and value "Token [your_token_here]", replacing "[your_token_here]" with the actual token obtained from the authentication response.

 ### Testing